 - a.
 Service on university, college, school, institute, or departmental committees or governing bodies. - b.
 Consultative work in support of university functions, such as expert assistance for specific projects. - c.
 Service as department chair or term-limited and part-time assignment as assistant/associate dean in a college/school. - d.
 Participation in accreditation reviews. - e.
 Service on collective bargaining unit committees, elected office, representative assembly membership and labor management committees. - f.
 Service in support of student organizations and activities. - g.
 Academic support services such as library and museum programs. - h.
 Assisting other faculty or units with curriculum planning and delivery of instruction, such as serving as guest lecturer. - i.
-Mentoring. - j.
-Prizes and awards for excellence in university service. - k.
-Invoicing, transferring and securing of funds for the University for contract work (lab fees, consultant work) and intellectual property fees and commercialization fees. - l.
-Commitment to diversity, equity, accessibility, and inclusion in university service. - 3.
-Professional Service
+Mentoring. - i.
+Prizes and awards for excellence in university service.

+k.
+Invoicing, transferring and securing of funds for the University for contract work (lab fees, consultant work) and intellectual property fees and commercialization fees.

+3. Professional Service